DHCP DNS servers still get routes even if allow override is unchecked

 If you have hardcoded DNS servers and uncheck "Allow DNS server list to be overridden by DHCP/PPP on WAN", DNS servers assigned by the DHCP server on a WAN are still given routes even if they are not added as system DNS servers.

 Easy to reproduce by adding some DNS servers, unchecking the option, and then watching the routing table.
 The DNS server(s) assigned by the DHCP WAN show up in the routing table with a MAC (not an IP) as the gateway.

 Ticket #1408.
 Do not add static routes for automatically learned dns servers from dhcp if Allow override is not selected.

-#2 Updated by Jim Pingle about 8 years ago
+#2 Updated by Jim Pingle over 8 years ago

 Seems like a pretty bad bug if you checked the option to ignore the DNS servers and yet they get static routes.
 I'd prefer to see a fix in 2.0, I don't think anyone would expect or have been relying on this misbehavior.

 The problem I had with it is that I wanted to route 18.104.22.168 over my DSL, and had set the GUI to do just that.
 However, my Cable provider started handing out 22.214.171.124 as a DNS server over DHCP, so dhclient added a route to 126.96.36.199 over Cable, even though the GUI was set to route that over DSL.
 This led to an inconsistency in the GUI such that I chose to do two specific things (route this IP one way, and disallow override) neither of which really happened as expected.